Marie-L/CV/README.md

 ## Profile

-I’m an experienced full stack developer who loves to learn new things.
+I’m an experienced software developer who loves to learn new things.
 I'm hard working and I complete tasks in a timely manner.
 I have good knowledge of Python and JavaScript ecosystems, experience using IDE’s, Git, GitHub, shell scripting and I’m currently looking for an exiting new opportunity.
 ## Experience

 **Lewisham Multilingual Advice Service** / Full Stack Software Developer